 - St Louis Globe-Democrat, October 16, 1899.

-Less than 24 hours after Frankie Baker pulled that trigger, a ballad telling her story was already being sold on the city's street corners.
+Just 48 hours after Frankie Baker pulled that trigger, a ballad telling her story was already being sold on the city's street corners.
 Allen wasn't even dead yet - he didn't finally succumb to his wounds until October 19 - but already the balladeers had him six feet under.
 The song's been in constant circulation ever since.

 From Mae West's 1933 outing She Done Him Wrong to the 1991 vehicle for Al Pacino and Michelle Pfeiffer, Frankie has seldom been off the silver screen.
 She's trod the theatre's boards pretty regularly too, appearing in both John Huston's 1930 play about her crime and Terrence McNally's Frankie & Johnny in the Clair de Lune, which was given a London production as recently as 2005.
 As we'll see, very few of these productions have bothered themselves much with the facts, but they have ensured that the two lovers' names remains firmly linked together in all our minds.